iamzubin/iamzubin/README.md

 # Hi there 👋 I am Zubin

-### I’m a software developer/programmer/techie/dog lover/human/AI.
-I love to write code, and making a piece of sand to perform whatever tasks I ask it to do is a great power.
-I use this power to be lazy :)

 - 🔭 I’m currently working on Freelance Projects and am currently looking for a job
 - 🌱 I’m currently interested in React.Js, Web3